Home

 1. Gravity and walls

 The simplest version.
-Balls fall under gravity, bounce off the edges, and lose energy on each bounce.
+Balls fall under gravity, bounce off the edges, and lose a bit of energy on each bounce.
 Click or touch to pull them toward your cursor.
-The sliders control the physics in real time.

 Gravity & bounce